Yes, Queen, you can do your own dip nails at home! So, are you ready to learn how to do dip nails at home?

 If you get basecoat on your skin wipe it off before you dip your nails.
+Use a little acetone on a brush to remove any excess basecoat from your skin.
 Take your time and try your best to be neat.
 The neater you are, the better your dip manicure will turn out.

 Pro tip: work on one nail at a time. 🙂

 Dip your nails into your dip powder of choice or pour the dip powder over your nail turning your nail as you do so you get powder evenly across your nail as well as the sides.